tgquintela/pySpatialTools/README.md

 There are some *hot spots*, where the user can take profit of the framework code and use it as a wrapper of his own code in order to take profit of the tools he has available.
 The main *hot spots* are:
 * `BaseRetriever` (or even its son classes): where it happens the connection (and possibly the storage) of the spatial data, as well as the retrieve.
 * `BaseFeatures` (or even its son classes): where it happens the connection (and possibly the storage) of the feature data, as well as the retrieve and computation of descriptors).
 * `BaseDescriptorModel`: where it is computed the descriptors of the selected element from the associated spatial neighborhood retrieved.
+It can change while see the data.
 * `BasePerturbations`: where it is implemented the statistical random models to apply to the data in order to perform posterior statistical testing.
 * `BaseRelativePositioner`: where it is implemented the basic relative position quantity (distance, similarity or other complex object) definition for assign a posteriori measure between elements and the elements in their neighborhoods after the retrieve.